SteveObert/KatanaUSB_Midi_controller/README.md

 * Also, I originally tested this project with an Arduino Nano and I "cut the trace inside VBUS jumper" on the host shield as mentioned in the second paragraph under the Power Options part of this page: https://www.circuitsathome.com/usb-host-shield-hardware-manual/ shown here: https://www.pjrc.com/teensy/td_libs_USBHostShield.html.
 I googled these pictures that show the modification for 5v microcntrollers: https://geekhack.org/index.php?PHPSESSID=jnim6u2dcno62u8vpbm8sl9ias67hb3o&action=dlattach;topic=80421.0;attach=130856;image and https://geekhack.org/index.php?PHPSESSID=jnim6u2dcno62u8vpbm8sl9ias67hb3o&action=dlattach;topic=80421.0;attach=130858;image

-I haven't tested the current sketch with anything other than a Teensy 3.2.
+These sketches have only been tested with a Teensy 3.2 and a Teensy LC.

 Inside view with messy wiring and extra holes from a previous project: